 The application process:

 An administration fee of £550.00 is payable to the College of Podiatry (via cheque, debit/credit card payment or bank transfer - please liaise with email@example.com to make a payment) and must accompany the application form with all other available and relevant correspondence:

 - A copy of the full programme or timetable

 - A copy of the course syllabus (to include evidence-based content)

 - A copy of the evaluation form (template available)

 - A list of lecturers and brief CVs

 Upon receipt of your fee, your application and supporting documents will be forwarded to the review panel made up of representatives from both the Committee for Academic and Clinical Governance and the Faculty of Podiatric Medicine for assessment.
 Expert reviewers will be invited onto the panel when required.
 During this time, they may request additional information or clarification, and this will always be sent to you in writing.
 Once all queries have been satisfied, your application will then be referred to the Committee for Academic and Clinical Governance for ratification.

 Approval for successful applications is granted for 3 years and the course can be run as many times as required, subject to receipt of ongoing information.
 Re-approval will need to be sought when the 3 years are up or if significant changes are made during the approval period.
-Providing we receive notification well in advance (i.e. at least 3 months), details of upcoming approved courses and events are listed in our monthly journal (Podiatry Now) and on the website free of charge.
+Providing we receive notification well in advance (i.e. at least 3 months), details of upcoming approved courses and events are listed in our bi-monthly journal (The Podiatrist) and on the website free of charge.
 Notification forms which are to be completed and returned in advance of each course will be issued when approval is confirmed.